-With the Lytham Wartime Weekend being just over a week away.
-Here is a little taster of 1940’s style, you dont have to dress up, but it’s fun to do so.
+With the Lytham Wartime Weekend coming soon.
+Here is a little taster of 1940’s style.
+You dont HAVE to dress up, but it’s fun to do so.
 If you dont have time this year, there will be stalls selling vintage clothing and accessories both original & repro.
 Plus the charity shops in town, have been ‘hoarding’ 40’s stuff all year.
-Whatever you want to do, it’s a GREAT people watching opportunity
+Whatever you want to do, it’s a GREAT people watching opportunity.

 For the first time in the 20th century hemlines went up!
 It wasn’t some much a risqué move but a fabric saving one.
 There was still rationing as most material was used in making military and volunteering clothing.
 From 1941 you needed coupons for all types of clothing including children’s clothing so you had to spend them wisely.
 You needed money as well as coupons and with both thin on the ground there was a ‘Make Do and Mend’ campaign which a great deal of women embraced making their own clothes and even underwear made from the military parachute silk!